Durango 95 (song)

 "Durango 95" is a short instrumental by the punk rock band The Ramones.
 It is the fourth track on their eighth studio album Too Tough to Die.
 The song is a cultural reference to the car driven by Malcolm McDowell's character in the 1971 film A Clockwork Orange.
 The cover of the Too Tough to Die LP recalled a scene in the film.
 The track is also the only instrumental piece that the band ever recorded.

 Composition

 "Durango 95" is a three-chord song with the bass playing the root notes.
 The drum style is quite complicated for a punk rock song due to the cymbal crashes and 7/4 time signature used in the tune's second section.
-The song is the shortest of all of the album's tracks.
+The song is the shortest of all of the album's tracks, and the shortest in the band's discography.
 It was made an instrumental essentially to fulfill the cultural reference that Johnny Ramone wanted to give it.